 - 11. The ONLY time a winch-equipped vehicle should be moving when using the winch is when that vehicle itself is stuck.
 The winch-equipped vehicle should NEVER be in motion to "shock" load the winch cable in an attempt to move a second stuck vehicle.
-See the Shock Loading section on page 78.
-For your safety, always follow these guidelines when winching a vehicle free: - A. Release the winch clutch and spool out the necessary length of winch cable. - B. Align the winch cable as close as possible to the winching vehicle's centerline. - C. Attach the winch cable hook to the anchor point or the stuck vehicle's frame following instructions in this manual. - D. Re-engage the clutch on the winch. - E. Slowly winch in the slack in the winch cable. - F. Select the proper vehicle gear to propel the stuck vehicle in the direction of winching. - G. Shift to the lowest gear available on the stuck vehicle. - H. Slowly and carefully apply vehicle throttle and winch together to free the vehicle. - Stop winching as soon as the stuck vehicle is able to propel itself without the help of the winch. - J. Detach the winch cable hook. - K. Rewind the winch cable evenly back onto the winch drum following the instructions in this manual. - 12.
+See the Shock Loading section on page 94.
+For your safety, always follow these guidelines when winching a vehicle free: - Release the winch clutch and spool out the necessary length of winch cable. - Align the winch cable as close as possible to the winching vehicle's centerline. - c.
+Attach the winch cable hook to the anchor point or the stuck vehicle's frame following instructions in this manual. - d.
+Re-engage the clutch on the winch. - e.
+Slowly winch in the slack in the winch cable. - f.
+Select the proper vehicle gear to propel the stuck vehicle in the direction of winching. - g.
+Shift to the lowest gear available on the stuck vehicle. - Slowly and carefully apply vehicle throttle and winch together to free the vehicle. - Stop winching as soon as the stuck vehicle is able to propel itself without the help of the winch. - i.
+Detach the winch cable hook. - Rewind the winch cable evenly back onto the winch drum following the instructions in this manual. - 12.
 Never attempt to winch another stuck vehicle by attaching the winch cable to a suspension component, brush guard, bumper or cargo rack.
 Vehicle damage may result.
 Instead, attach the winch to a strong portion of the vehicle frame or hitch. - 13.
 Extensive winching will run down the battery on the winching vehicle.
-Let the winching vehicle's engine run while operating the winch to prevent the battery from running low if winching for long periods.
+Let the winching vehicle's engine run while operating the winch to prevent the battery from running low if winching for long periods. - 14.
+The winch motor may become hot during winch use.
+If you winch for more than 45 seconds, or if the winch stalls during operation, stop winching and permit the winch to cool down for 10 minutes before using it again.